 Leadership Development

-Friends of the Congo, is honored to collaborate with Congo Love and the Andree Blouin Center in Kinshasa to support the larger youth movement through the Lumumba Scholars program.
+Friends of the Congo, is honored to collaborate with Yole Africa in Goma and the Andree Blouin Center in Kinshasa to support youth movements in the Congo.
 The network of Congolese youth leaders around the country is deepening and expanding while strengthening their connections with other youth organizing around the world.